A story that I read in 2014 on Salon.com recently popped up in my newsfeed again, and I was as baffled by it this time as I was the first time.

 I don’t know the context in which a recruiter told the author, “No one will hire you with a spec portfolio.
 You’ll have to work for free,” but I have a guess.
 I’m certain what he’s saying is that no ad or internal agency will hire you with just a spec portfolio; you have to have some experience first.
 Yes!
 That is true.

 A spec portfolio is a crucial tool for new copywriters, but so is experience.
-That’s why I strongly recommend that they start with local, small business clients, before moving on to solopreneurs, design agencies/shops, and then, eventually, ad agencies or internal agencies.
+That’s why I strongly recommend that they start with local, small business clients.
+Then, you can move on to solopreneurs and design agencies/shops.
+And then work with ad agencies or internal agencies.

 And please don’t think that I don’t have sympathy for this man; I absolutely do.
 Being in a bad job is an awful, dispiriting place to be.
 But that also means you’re especially susceptible to bad advice like, “Jump and the net will appear.”

 “Follow your dreams” is an inaccurate phrase.
 It sounds like skipping through a prairie after a bouncing red balloon.
 That’s not how it works.
 Dreams won’t be followed—they need to be pursued.
 You need to have a plan.
 And not just a plan for how to pursue your dreams, but also a plan for how to provide for yourself along the way.